Blog

 Tips for Taking Your Senior Cat To Your Hobe Sound, FL Veterinary Clinic

 Cats reach senior status around the age of eleven.
 Our feline companions often age gracefully, so you’re more likely to notice slight, gradual changes in your pet’s appearance and behavior rather than sudden, drastic ones.
 Older kitties, like elderly people, require more frequent doctor visits than their younger counterparts.
+As your cat enters their golden years, you might find it interesting to reflect on their journey.
+For a fun look at what your feline friend might have experienced over the past year, check out our article on Fluffy’s Year In Review.
 In this article from your animal clinic, a local Hobe Sound, FL veterinarian provides some useful advice on taking an older kitty to the doctor.

 How Do I Transport an Older Kitty?